 industrial action/strike, or

-authorised unpaid leave of absence, or
+authorised unpaid leave of absence of more than 30 days, or

-unpaid additional maternity, shared parental or adoption leave
+unpaid additional maternity, shared parental or adoption leave of more than 30 days.

+but only for members:

+protected by the underpin, or

+protected by the 85 year rule.

+and who have not taken out an Additional Pension Contributions (APC) contract to cover the whole of the pension that would have accrued during the industrial action/strike, or taken out an APC or Shared Cost APC contract to cover the whole of the pension that would have accrued during the period of unpaid leave of absence (with compulsory employer contributions to a shared cost APC being limited to cover a maximum of 36 months) or unpaid period of additional maternity, shared parental or adoption leave.

+In addition, employers need to provide details of breaks in membership due to:

 unauthorised unpaid absence

-but only for those members to whom:
+for members:

+protected by the underpin, or

-the underpin calculation applies, or
+protected by the 85-year rule, or

-the 85 year rule applies and

-who have not taken out an Additional Pension Contributions (APC) contract to cover the whole of the pension that would have accrued during the industrial action/strike, or taken out an APC or Shared Cost APC contract to cover the whole of the pension that would have accrued during the period of unpaid leave of absence (with compulsory employer contributions to a shared cost APC being limited to cover a maximum of 36 months) or unpaid period of additional maternity, shared parental or adoption leave.
+who have not yet met the two-year vesting period.

+Unauthorised unpaid absences will always constitute a break as there is no facility to pay an APC specifically to cover the pension that would have accrued during such a period of absence.

-Notification of service breaks is required so that NILGOSC can determine whether the final salary benefit underpin for these members at NPA exceeds their post 31 March 2015 CARE pension and when the member meets the 85 year rule (as a break can potentially put back the date when the 85 year rule is achieved).
+Notification of service breaks is required so NILGOSC can determine:

+whether the final salary benefit underpin for protected members exceeds the career average pension for the remedy period, and

+when the member meets the 85-year rule (as a break can potentially put back to a later date the date when the 85-year rule is met) and

+when the member meets the two-year vesting period.

 Existing additional pension contracts

 Existing Additional Voluntary Contribution (AVC), shared cost Additional Voluntary Contribution (SCAVC), Additional Regular Contribution (ARC), Preston part-time buy- back, added years, and Additional Survivor Benefit Contributions (ASBC) contracts in force immediately prior to 1 April 2015 will continue.